 - Feeling as though your brain isn't working or that a seizure is coming.
 Many people feel as though they are living inside of their own head, unable to escape.
 (Less Common)

 These are just a few examples of psychological symptoms that add to the fear.
 They do not occur with everyone, but they create an even more disabling environment.
 That explains why anxiety attacks can be so severe, and so strange, to those that struggle with them.

 It's actually common for those with their first anxiety attack to consider or possibly even call an ambulance.
 Thousands of people end up hospitalized because they are unaware that this physical attack is anxiety, only to have it calm down once they get to the hospital.

 How to Tell If An Attack is Anxiety or Something Else

 The biggest question people have is whether or not they suffered from an anxiety attack or something more physically serious, like a heart attack.

 Unfortunately, the symptoms are so close to each other that the only way to tell is to talk to a doctor.
-The important thing to realize is that anxiety attacks are very common, and heart attacks/serious health issues in those that are generally in good health are much less common.
+The important thing to realize is that anxiety attacks are quite common, and heart attacks/serious health issues in those that are younger and are generally in good health are less common.
 There are a few differences as well: